-Many of the items on my list might not cause a flare for me if I only indulge in small amounts, but that’s just me.
+Of course, there is also the factor of moderation.
+Many of the items on my list might not cause a flare for me if I only indulge in small amounts.

 Here’s my Flares Culprit List:

 - ALCOHOL – I stay away from any sweet drinks, never drink on an empty stomach and never more than two drinks.
 When I have violated any of these points I have always been very sorry.
-Alcohol raises and crashes your blood sugar and often causes worsening of symptoms.
+Alcohol raises and crashes your blood sugar, increases inflammation and often causes worsening of symptoms.
 A very small glass of red wine (more like half a glass) has some antioxidant benefits and can be tolerated.

 - BAD SLEEP – Not getting enough sleep or a lot of disturbed sleep, particularly if over several days, can send me into a flare.
 Here are some remedies for sleep problems. https://fibromyalgiafree.org/improve-sleep/

 - CAFFEINE – Caffeine initiates the production of insulin, which in turn lowers your blood sugar and leaves you with less energy.
-You will find that decaffeinated and herbal teas are also quite good, and once you are through some initial withdrawals, you can learn to live without coffee.
+You will find that decaffeinated coffee and teas are also quite good, and once you are through some initial withdrawals, you can learn to live without caffeine.
 If you have to have coffee, then drink only organic decaf coffees and you really can’t tell the difference.
 I say organic as many coffees can have high concentrations of dangerous pesticides, so organic is important.
 I use to heavily caffeinate myself to try and stay awake and I paid the price for this short and long term.

 - SMOKING OR OTHER TOXINS – Smoking cigarettes or being around someone who smokes often, or if you live in or frequent an area with high levels of pollution, can result in a harmful toxic load that your body has to try and deal with.
 Living in an area with bad water similarly had very bad effects on my health.
 See more about this in another chapter.